-In this session (also listed in the leadership strand), representative teachers and leaders will work toward a deep level of understanding of the purpose, intent, depth, and clarity of the standards.
-This session is also designed to foster among teachers and leaders a sense of urgency and a commitment to engaging in an ongoing study of the standards on campuses and throughout the district.
+In this session (also listed in the leadership strand of sessions), teachers and leaders will work toward deep understanding of the purpose, intent, depth, and clarity of the standards.
+This session is also designed to foster a sense of urgency and a commitment to engaging in an ongoing study of the standards on campuses and throughout the district.

 Teachers and leaders will practice using tools to explore the horizontal and vertical alignment of the standards.
 These tools can be leveraged among groups of teachers to build a common understanding of the standards and to strengthen system-wide capacity for continuing study of—and alignment of the instructional program to—the standards.

 Teachers in teams organized by subject matter and/or grade band will study the standards to develop their understanding of the horizontal and vertical alignment of the student expectations and to plan lessons that address implications for classroom practice.

 This study and lesson development will focus on areas within the standards in which the scope or rigor of the content shifts significantly—and for which there are potential challenges to classroom implementation.

 By using diagnostic, goal-setting, mapping, and monitoring tools, these teachers will initiate or strengthen professional learning communities among their colleagues, with the goal of improving standards-aligned teaching and learning throughout the school or district.